 Throughout the school year, River Styx staff members love to visit high schools in the Greater St. Louis Metro Area.
 These visits can include a writing workshop, readings, lectures, and Q&As.

-In 2016, Grand Boulevard Workshops had the pleasure of visiting Central Visual and Performing Arts High School, Edwardsville High School, Jennings High School, Ladue Horton Watkins High School, Parkway South High School, Pattonville High School, and Windsor High School.
+In 2016, youth outreach workshops had the pleasure of visiting Central Visual and Performing Arts High School, Edwardsville High School, Jennings High School, Ladue Horton Watkins High School, Parkway South High School, Pattonville High School, and Windsor High School.